What is NVOCC and its Importance in the Shipping Industry?

 What is NVOCC and its Importance in the Shipping Industry

 In order to move goods across the globe, numerous entities take part in international shipping and logistics.
 An example of such an entity is an NVOCC or a non-vessel operating common carrier.
-In this section, we will explain what is NVOCC in the forwarding industry and its significance in the shipping industry.
+In this section, we will explain what is NVOCC in the forwarding industry, NVOCC license, and its significance in the shipping industry.

-NVOCC stands for "Non-Vessel Operating Common Carrier."
+NVOCC full form in shipping "Non-Vessel Operating Common Carrier."
 It's like a middleman in the shipping world.
 Unlike big shipping companies with their own ships, NVOCCs don't own vessels.
 Instead, they help move stuff from one place to another, especially between different countries.

 Here's how they work: